 root password, navigate to your Droplet’s page in the Control Panel and select Access in the left navigation.

-To log in to a Droplet, from DigitalOcean Control Panel click the Droplet’s name, select Access from the left navigation, and click the Launch Console button to open a web-based console session.
+From the DigitalOcean Control Panel, first click the name of the Droplet you want to access, then select Access from the left navigation.
+Click the Launch Console button to open a web-based console session.

 When the console opens, click the console screen and press

 ENTER to ensure that the login prompt has focus:

 At the login prompt, enter the user you want to log in as.
 This will typically be the

 The console may initially read your number keys incorrectly, as if the